Overview

 Creek gross pollutant trap |

-Numerous TCC
+Numerous projects

-projects that improve urban stormwater quality. |
+that improve urban stormwater quality and waterway management

-Benefits to Council Demonstrates TCC as innovator in sustainable
+Benefits Demonstrates Councils as innovators in sustainable

 management of wetlands & water quality.
 Develops technology